About the Major

 - Up to 3 credits taken abroad—or 5 credits from the Sussex program-may count toward the major.
 With the exception of courses taken at Sussex, courses taken in study abroad may not apply toward the required courses in the English major.

 English majors may undertake capstone experiences in several ways.
-Students who are eligible for Honors and wish to be candidates write two-semester Honors theses.
+Students who are eligible and who qualify to be candidates for Honors may enroll in a two-semester Honors tutorial which culminates in the submission of an Honors thesis.
 With the approval of a faculty advisor, students who are not candidates for Honors may propose a one-semester Senior Essay project.
 In addition, in each of the major concentrations, students are encouraged to complete a 300-level seminar.

 The bachelor's degree with honors in English is awarded on the basis of an outstanding academic record and an honors thesis written during the senior year.
 Students are eligible to write a critical thesis if they have an average of 91.7 in the courses counting toward the major (at least six courses by the end of the junior year) and have completed a substantial research paper in a departmental course designated research or research option.
-Students wishing to write a creative thesis need not fulfill the research requirement, but they must have a 91.7 average in courses counting toward the major and have received As in at least two writing courses.
-A detailed description of the process for earning honors can be found in the English major pamphlet and online at http://www.wesleyan.edu/english/major/honors.html.
+Students wishing to write a creative thesis need not fulfill the research requirement, but they must have a 91.7 average in courses counting toward the major and have received an A- or better in at least two creative writing courses that count toward the major.
+A detailed description of the process for earning honors can be found on the Department website.

 Students with AP scores of 4 or 5 in either English Literature or English Composition, or with scores of 5-7 on an English A1 or English A2 International Baccalaureate exam, will receive one course credit.
 No extra credit is given for taking more than one exam.
 This credit may not be used to fulfill major requirements.

-The English Department annually gives out an array of academic awards, fellowships and, in conjunction with the Writing Program, competitive creative writing prizes.
+The English Department annually gives out an array of academic awards, fellowships and prizes.
 Departmental awards are based solely on the academic achievements of senior English majors and are voted upon by the department faculty.
-Fellowships and creative writing prizes require applications and submission of writing samples/pieces.
+Fellowships and writing prizes may require applications and submission of writing samples.
 Fuller explanation available at the Department web site.